AshnaVirdikar/AshnaVirdikar/README.md

 - 👋 Hi, I’m @AshnaVirdikar
-- 👀 I’m interested in Business Analytics and it's vast applications in today's world.
+- 👀 I’m interested in Business Analytics and it's vast applications in today's world
-- 🌱 I’m currently  learning new data analytics algorithms in Machine learning using languages like Python and SQL.
+- 🌱 I’m currently learning new data analytics algorithms in Machine learning using languages like Python and SQL
-- 💞️ I’m looking to collaborate on machine learning and AI projects as I want to gain more knowledge using new techniques.
+- 💞️ I’m looking to collaborate on machine learning and AI projects using new techniques
-- 📫 How to reach me - www.linkedin.com/in/ashna-virdikar
+- 📫 How to reach me - www.linkedin.com/in/ashna-virdikar or ashnavirdikar133@gmail.com

 <!---
 AshnaVirdikar/AshnaVirdikar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.